Midwest Association of Pre-Law Advisors

 - Principal Officers.
 The principal officers of this corporation shall be a President, President-Elect, a Secretary, and a Treasurer.
 Other officers and assistant officers may be appointed or elected by the Board of Directors and the Board of Directors shall prescribe their duties.

-- Selection and Terms of Officers.
+- Selection and Tenure.
 The President-Elect shall be elected every other year by the members of this corporation.
 The President-Elect and President shall each hold office for a term of two years.
+The President shall succeed to the office of Immediate Past-President upon the completion of his or her term as President.
 The President-Elect shall succeed to the office of President upon completion of his or her term as President-Elect.
-The Secretary and the Treasurer shall be elected in alternative years and each shall hold office for a term of two years.
-The President-Elect, the Secretary, and the Treasurer shall each be elected by a simple majority vote of the members present and voting.
+The Secretary and the Treasurer shall be elected in alternative years, and each shall hold office for a term of two years.

 - President-Elect.
 In the absence of the President, the President-Elect shall perform the duties of the President.
 The President-Elect shall assist the President in conducting the business of the Association, serve as Annual Meeting coordinator, and perform such other duties as may be assigned to him by the Board of Directors.

 - Secretary.
-The Secretary shall perform such duties as are elsewhere prescribed by the MAPLA By-Laws, keep the minutes of the meetings of the Board of Directors and of the members; see that all notices are duly given tothe custodian of all corporate records; keep a register of the post office address and edress of each director and member of the corporation; and sign such instruments as are required to be attested by the Secretary of the corporation; and shall perform such other duties as may be assigned by the Board of Directors.
+The Secretary shall perform such duties as are elsewhere prescribed by the MAPLA By-Laws, keep the minutes of the meetings of the Board of Directors and of the members; see that all notices are duly given to the custodian of all corporate records; keep a register of the post office address and email address of each director and member of the corporation; and sign such instruments as are required to be attested by the Secretary of the corporation; and shall perform such other duties as may be assigned by the Board of Directors.

 - Treasurer.
 The Treasurer, under the direction and control of the Board of Directors, shall have charge and custody of and be responsible for all of the funds of the corporation, shall perform all duties incidental to the office of Treasurer and shall have such other duties as may be delegated or assigned by the Board of Directors.